jjeffries13/APA_2024_Censored_Tobit_Model/README.md

 **Teacher Analysis by Students (TABS) inventory -- shortened form**

-The response options fo rhte five-point scale includes Strongly disagree (1) to Strongly agree (5).
+The response options for the five-point scale includes Strongly disagree (1) to Strongly agree (5).

 Each of the nine item begin with the stem: "*My teacher...*", followed by the item.
 Below are the nine items in the order they appeared on the survey: